BrianSchnitzer/slack-poe-status/README.md

 ### Usage Examples

-#### Explicit Tests
+#### Only required options

-In this example, test1 and test2 are explicitly declared, and a pairing polyfill will be searched for.
-The task will then produce a set of all potential combinations of the files: test1.js, test2.js, and test1-test2.js.
+In this example, only the required options are passed, and the status check will report the status for the three given accounts.

 ```js
 var slackPoEStatus = require('slack-poe-status');